4. An internal and external community outreach program

 >> More in the ARENA/OLAW Institutional Animal Care and Use Committee Guidebook Section B.6.a.

-- A variety of associations and societies provide public education materials, and an excellent list of these materials is maintained by the American Physiological Society (APS).
+- A variety of professional associations and societies provide public education materials.

-- The NIH OCPL produces a Clear Communication site that helps to promote the health literacy of the public.
+- The NIH Office of Communication and Public Liaison produces Clear Communication site on promoting health literacy to the public.